Rapptz/discord.py/docs/faq.rst

 Where can I find usage examples?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Example code can be found in the `examples folder <https://github.com/Rapptz/discord.py/tree/master/examples>`_
+Example code can be found in the :repo:`examples folder <examples>`
 in the repository.

 How do I set the "Playing" status?